matthewjberger/letsbuildarenderer/src/creating-an-application.md

 # Creating the Application

 To make our application boilerplate reusable, we created the `obsidian_app` library.
-Now, we can start filling this out.
+Now, we can start filling it out.

 ## Configuring the Application